Psychologists in Calgary

 Experiences of trauma can have lasting effects on thoughts, emotions, and relationships.
 Psychologists provide a safe and supportive space to process these experiences, reduce symptoms of PTSD, and develop healthier ways of coping.
 Evidence-based approaches such as EMDR therapy can help individuals regain a sense of safety, control, and hope for the future.

-What to Expect When Working with a Psychologist in Calgary
+What to Expect When Working with a Psychologist at Solasta

 The number of sessions you attend depends on your needs and goals.
 Some clients find that weekly appointments help create momentum, while others prefer to meet bi-weekly or on a more flexible basis.
 Your psychologist will work with you to decide on a schedule that feels realistic and supportive.

-What Should I Expect From My First Session With a Psychologist in Calgary?
+What Should I Expect From My First Session With a Psychologist?

 In your first session, your psychologist will take time to learn about your background, current challenges, and what you hope to achieve.
 Together, you will set clear goals and begin exploring the patterns or concerns that may be influencing your daily life.
 This initial conversation helps build trust and sets the foundation for future sessions.